“Freedom is nothing but the chance to be better.” -Albert Calmus

-There is so much magic to be found in what has been left behind, the decay is just part of its transition, inspiring curiosity and the desire to create.
-Do with them what you will, however, they are both contagious, so please pass them on. -tM
+There is so much magic to be found in what has been left behind, the decay is just part of its transition, inspiring curiosity and the desire to create. -tM

 I read this quote the other day that spoke about acceptance as being a new type of freedom.

 Although immediately realizing its depth, the quote however, sat with me for a couple of days.
 I began to think about how that practice could potentially change the world.
 Again, like in most cases, it brought me back to the self, self-acceptance, and if you cannot accept yourself then how are your truly excepting anyone else without expectations, without restrictions,.